kailashbp/bash_lookup/README.md

 * kill <PID> - Kills a given process
 	* kill $! - kills the latest process or the last PID
 	* -9 - if kill does not work add this command switch
+* cut - remove sections from each line of a file
+	* -d delimiter
+	* -f selects only the specified field
+* env - gives details regarding the environment in which UNIX runs
+	* env | less
+	* Provides a interactive way of going through env
+	* Before filename was the parameter to less, now it’s the pipe output

 ## BasH files